-Guided tours and hiking, a boat tour on the lake, special programs for children and youth, lectures about the history of the Hohenems Diaspora and concerts will provide just a few highlights of an unforgettable experience.
-And we will focus on the families who once shaped Hohenems and made their way into the world from here – and who are connected with each other in the present day.
+Guided tours and hiking, a boat tour on the lake, special programs for children and youth, lectures about the history of the Hohenems Diaspora and concerts provided just a few highlights of an unforgettable experience.
+And we had a focus on the families who once shaped Hohenems and made their way into the world from here – and who are connected with each other in the present day.

-The Reunion will be organized by the Committee of Descendants – together with the Jewish Museum.
-Presently the Committee is formed by: Nicole Angiel (Brunner), San Francisco (USA); Yves Bollag (Landauer), Lugano (Switzerland), President of the Association for the Preservation of the Jewish Cemetery in Hohenems; Dana Burgauer, Obermeilen (Switzerland); Pierre Burgauer, Rehetobel (Switzerland), Member of the board of the Association of the Jewish Museum Hohenems; Nadia Follmann (Rosenthal), New Jersey (USA); Tim Hanford (Hirschfeld), Washington (USA), President of the American Friends of the Jewish Museum Hohenems; Jürgen Hefel (Hirschfeld), Bregenz (Austria); Luisa Jaffé (Brunner), Brussels (Belgium); Ayalah Kahn, Schaan (Liechtenstein); Inge Neumüller (Hirschfeld), Kempten (Germany); Yves Niquil (Löwenberg), Anthony (France); Jessica Piper (Rosenthal), Brunswick (USA); Kelsey Piper (Rosenthal), Stanford (USA); Peter Reichenbach, Zurich (Switzerland), Member of the Advisory Board of the Jewish Museum Hohenems; Esther Reiss-Mossel (Rosenthal), Jerusalem (Israel); Sue Rosenthal Shimer, New York (USA), Editor of the Newsletter of the American Friends of the Jewish Museum Hohenems; Susan Swinbourne (Sulzer), Glen Iris (Australia); Uri Taenzer, New Jersey (USA), Treasurer of the American Friends of the Jewish Museum Hohenems; Wendy Wollner (Rosenthal), Ossining (USA)
+The Reunion was organized by the Committee of Descendants – together with the Jewish Museum.
+Presently the Committee is formed by: Nicole Angiel (Brunner), San Francisco (USA); Yves Bollag (Landauer), Lugano (Switzerland), President of the Association for the Preservation of the Jewish Cemetery in Hohenems; Pierre Burgauer, Rehetobel (Switzerland), Member of the board of the Association of the Jewish Museum Hohenems; Nadia Follmann (Rosenthal), New Jersey (USA); Tim Hanford (Hirschfeld), Washington (USA), President of the American Friends of the Jewish Museum Hohenems; Jürgen Hefel (Hirschfeld), Bregenz (Austria); Luisa Jaffé (Brunner), Brussels (Belgium); Ayalah Kahn, Schaan (Liechtenstein); Inge Neumüller (Hirschfeld), Kempten (Germany); Yves Niquil (Löwenberg), Anthony (France); Jessica Piper (Rosenthal), Brunswick (USA); Kelsey Piper (Rosenthal), Stanford (USA); Peter Reichenbach, Zurich (Switzerland), Member of the Advisory Board of the Jewish Museum Hohenems; Esther Reiss-Mossel (Rosenthal), Jerusalem (Israel); Sue Rosenthal Shimer, New York (USA), Editor of the Newsletter of the American Friends of the Jewish Museum Hohenems; Susan Swinbourne (Sulzer), Glen Iris (Australia); Uri Taenzer, New Jersey (USA), Treasurer of the American Friends of the Jewish Museum Hohenems; Wendy Wollner (Rosenthal), Ossining (USA)